AI for Customer Support Automation: A 2024 Implementation Guide

 Features:

-- Integration with Zendesk: Seamlessly integrates with Zendesk’s help desk software.
+- Integration with Zendesk: integrates with Zendesk’s help desk software.

 - Article recommendations: Recommends relevant articles from your knowledge base.